-BUS-2720 Business Seminar (2)
+BUS-2720 Business Seminar (3)

 This course is designed to assist students in developing the attitudes and skills essential for career success.
-The focus is in three areas: Job Search includes researching the job market, writing a resume and cover letter, and preparing for job interviews; Career Opportunities and Challenges includes diversity, ethics, men and women as colleagues, and career success strategies; Senior Project includes a two-part demonstration of essential skills and knowledge learned in the Business degree program.
-The project consists of an individual written section and a team oral presentation.
-2 hours of lecture per week.
+The focus is in two areas: Job Search includes researching the job market, writing a resume and cover letter, and preparing for job interviews; and Senior Project includes a two-part demonstration of essential skills and knowledge learned in the Business degree program.
+The project consists of individual written assignments and a team oral presentation.
+3 hours of lecture per week.
 Prerequisite: Sophomore standing.

-BUS-3150 Production & Operations Management (3) as required
+BUS-3150 Production & Operations Management (3)